Why do many ageing skins develop comedones and other keratolytic disorders?

 connective tissue combine to create the perfect environment for senile

 Both the sebaceous gland cell (sebocyte) and keratinocyte will have a slower cell turnover (mitosis) and poor quality secretions (Ceramides of the multilamellar lipids and Triglycerides of the sebum) due to dysfunction of the cell’s lipids, nucleus, and mitochondria energy production.

-in an increase in the ratio of fragile, immature cornified cells and reduced stratum corneum cohesion.
+increase in the ratio of fragile, immature cornified cells and reduced